A Data-driven Adversarial Examples Recognition Framework via Adversarial Feature Genome: Adversarial Feature Genome

+An AFG is a composition of all group features for an image.
+The generation of these group features not only depends on the input image but also involves the trained CNN.
+As a result, the AFG potentially preserves the interrelationship between the model and the original image.
+Therefore, the AFG has the AFS property while retaining the main semantic features about the class on each layer.
+All these characteristics are beneficial for the AFG to be used to detect and correctly classify adversarial examples.
+Considering that the group features can show the property of the AFS only through multiple layers, the AFG should also be a multi-layer data structure.
+Accordingly, multiple group features are collected at each layer, and we stack the group features of all layers.
+These group features of the layer are also interrelated.
+So, we use a gene-like approach to stitch them together~\cite{weijtens1998retroviral}.

-The input image $X$ gets $r$ group features on each layer, $r$ denotes the number of groups.
-For instance, we choose $r = 4$, and the size of $X^*_{ij}$ is $112 \times 112$.
-Each layer generates 4 group features of $112\times 112$.
+Specifically, with an input image $X$, we get $r$ group features on each layer.
+For instance, we set $r = 4$, and the size of group feature $X^*_{ij}$ is $112 \times 112$.
+On each layer, the input image gets four $112 \times 112$ group features.
 We stitch four group features together on the same layer to get a larger feature $224\times 224$.
 Then the large features of all layers that become a tensor $224\times 224\times N$ are stacked together. $N$ represents the number of layers.
 This tensor is the AFG of the input image.
-AFG preserves the spatial relationship between features while preserving the features of each layer.

-When the model classifies adversarial example, the original image is misclassified into other classes due to attack noise.
-In this process, the adversarial features gradually deviate from the original features, and the original features of the image have been transferred to other classes.
-From the original class to the wrong class, we give AFG a mixed label.
-One label is the correct class, and the other is the class of the model misclassified.
-The two labels of AFG of the original image are correct class.

-The mixed label of AFG is a one-hot encoding.
-We first count the number of classes for all images and the number of classes for adversarial examples.
-Moosavi \cite{moosavi2017universal} shows the distance between the classes of the images and the classes of adversarial examples.
-The number of original classes and adversarial classes may not be the same.
-Simply, the total number of classes is twice the number of original classes.
-After determining the encoding length of the original labels and the adversarial labels, one-hot encoding is used for each of the two types of labels.
-The two labels of each AFG are joined into a vector which is the final label of the AFG.
-The encoding examples are shown in Table \ref{table:labels}.